|

 SEE, JUDGE, ACT

-Invite a few mothers, and fathers too, if possible, to a morning/afternoon tea or supper and enthuse them with their mission, viewed with a Godly vision:
+Look before you leap, think before you act, and pray first of all”GETTING THEM STARTED Invite a few mothers, and fathers too, if possible, to a morning/afternoon tea or supper and enthuse them with their mission, viewed with a Godly vision:

 Without a vision, tile people perish.
 Proverbs 29:18